House Dems introduce measure to revoke Trump border edict

-House Democrats have introduced a resolution to block the national emergency declaration that President Donald Trump issued to fund his long-sought wall along the U.S-Mexico border.
+House Democrats on Friday introduced a resolution to block the national emergency declaration that President Donald Trump issued to fund his long-sought wall along the U.S-Mexico border.

+House Speaker Nancy Pelosi, D-Calif., immediately announced that a vote would come on Tuesday.

-Friday's move sets up a fight that could result in Trump's first-ever veto.
+The move sets up a fight that could result in Trump's first veto.
 It starts the clock on a constitutional clash between Trump and Democrats and sets up a vote by the full House as soon as next week.

 Sign Up and Save